bgarciamoura/2code-rn-nx-monorepo/README.md

 npx nx format:write
 ```

-The last thing you'll have to do is integrate lint-stagged including in your package.json the following code:
+The last thing you'll have to do is integrate lint-staged including in your package.json the following code:

 ```bash
  "lint-staged": {